When You DON'T Need a WhatsApp Bot — The 5-Question Test

 1. Under 5 messages a day

 When yes?
-Once volume grows to 15-20+ a day, it starts to make sense.
-Until then, invest in other channels — more content, more networking, more visibility.
+Once you’re getting 15-20+ messages a day, a bot starts to make financial sense.
+Until then, put that money into getting more customers — more content, more visibility, more connections.

 2. The conversation needs real empathy